Fundeluk/nswi041-exams/seminar-work.md

 Follow https://plantuml.com/
 This diagram provides a clear overview of the interactions and functionalities within the educational system from the perspective of both students and teachers.

+#### Overview

+This UML diagram offers a comprehensive depiction of the interactions and functionalities within an educational system, providing insight from both the perspective of students and teachers.
+By illustrating various actors, including students and teachers, along with their respective roles and interactions with the system, this diagram serves as a valuable tool for understanding the dynamics of educational processes.

 [*Describe the diagram in a short paragraph.
 Describe each use case from the diagram in the detail from the lecture in a separate subsection.*]

 ###### [*Use case title*]